 • Theme 5 – The adpative immune response: tolerance, hypersensitivity and mucosal immunity (central and peripheral tolerance mechanisms, type I/II/III/IV and V hypersensitivity, mucosal structure and functions, sIgA)

-• Practical session on flow cytometry and enzyme-linked immunosorbent assays (ELISAs) and on-line activities based on the practical technique of flow cytometry
+• Practical session on enzyme-linked immunosorbent assays (ELISAs) and on-line activities based on the practical technique of flow cytometry

 |Assessment type||Unit of assessment||Weighting|